prydt/capnproto/kjdoc/tour.md

 KJ_DBG("hi", foo, bar, baz.qux)
 ```

-`KJ_DBG(...)` is equivalent to `KJ_LOG(DEBUG, ...)` -- logging at the `DEBUG` level, which is always enabled.
+`KJ_DBG(...)` is equivalent to `KJ_LOG(DBG, ...)` -- logging at the `DBG` level, which is always enabled.
 The dedicated macro exists for brevity when debugging. `KJ_DBG` is intended to be used strictly for temporary debugging code that should never be committed.
 We recommend setting up commit hooks to reject code that contains invocations of `KJ_DBG`.

 ### System call error checking